ChrisLTD/yo_portal/readme.md

 2. Setup a cache folder on your server.
 [Read these instructions for making your cache folder writable](http://simplepie.org/wiki/faq/file_permissions).
 3. Put the absolute server path to the cache folder in the `$portal_cache_location` variable in the _config.php file
 4. Enjoy and be sure to check the _config.php file for other settings you can change.
-5. If you want to change the Links and Apps sections you edit the HTML lists in the index.php file.

 ## Included Libraries
 * [SimplePie library](http://simplepie.org) - For RSS feed parsing